archfrog/KioskForge/docs/Manual.md

 **NOTE:** Support for Raspberry Pi 5 has been added, but it is not mature yet.
 Audio has not been tested yet on Pi5.

+## Security
+Ideally, you use a tool like [KeePassXC](https://keepassxc.org/) to manage the passwords to your kiosks and make sure that each kiosk has its own password so that getting access to one kiosk does not automatically grant access to every kiosk that you operate.

+To avoid problems with hackers and hostile visitors, you should **always** make sure that all kiosks runs on their own, private subnet (`192.168.x.*`).
+This will become much more important in the future so heed our advice and implement this already now.

 ## Overview
 This chapter aims to give you a basic understanding of how use KioskForge.